About the Nanaimo FCA Chapter

 Members news and brags are shared in our monthly newsletter.
 In this section, members provide information about awards, shows, and other newsworthy items.
 The Newsletter also provides our members with a non-juried opportunity to show their work.

-Nanaimo Federation of Canadian Artist Facebook sites
+Nanaimo Federation of Canadian Artist Facebook

-This Chapter has three Facebook sites, focused on sharing news and images from our members.
+This Chapter has two Facebook sites, focused on sharing news and images from our members.
 The first Facebook site is public.
 If you are a Facebook user, search ‘Federation of Canadian Artists: Nanaimo Chapter’ to like and follow the page.
 Current Nanaimo FCA and FCA Vancouver news is posted there.
 See this Facebook Page Here.

 As of 2017, the second public Facebook site focuses on the Annual Fine Art Show and provides news, updates, and images of works from each show.
 You can find it by searching Facebook for ‘Nanaimo Fine Art Show - Sponsored by the NFCA’ or by following this link: www.nanaimofineartshow.com.